ryukinix/tree-struct/README.md

 # tree-struct

 Few implementations of tree algorithms.
-On beginning, trying to make a inplementation on ANSI C.
+On beginning, trying to make a implementation on ANSI C.

 ## History